djredflame/heart_project/README.md

 - [Project Architecture](./docs/architecture.md): Detailed overview of the system's structure and logic.
 - [How to Use the Menu System](./docs/how_to_use_menu.md): Step-by-step usage guide.
-- [Pico 2W Pinout](./docs/Raspberry/pico-2-w-pinout.pdf): Pico 2W Pinout logic
+- [Pico 2W Pinout PDF](./docs/Raspberry/pico-2-w-pinout.pdf): Pico 2W Pinout logic

 ---